 Wu reached up and wiped the blood dripping from his nose with the back of his hand.
 He grinned at him.
 “Good thing that’s not my only trick.”

 Penny jumped off the last shipping container and landed on the space just before the door to the crew compartment.
 This car had metal shutters over the windows and what looked like armour plating on the walls.
 Penny hit the button for the door to open and stepped aside.
-She peaked around the doorway with the camera on her rifle.
+She peeked around the doorway with the camera on her rifle.

 The interior of the car looked like it had once been a rec area for the train crews.
 Long trips across continents, even at mag-lev speeds could still take days depending on the planet.
 A metal bench dominated the middle of the room, in the near corner a pair of couches faced each other and in the opposite corner was a kitchenette.
 With the armoured shutters closed the room was only lit by light fittings in the ceiling.